jim-at-jibba/micropython.nvim/README.md

 - `:MPInit` initalizes the project with basic settings and files.
 See [project setup](#project-setup)
 - `:MPUpload` uploads the current buffer to the micro-controller
 - `:MPDeleteAll` deletes all files from the micro-controller
 - `:MPUploadAll` uploads all files in the project.
-This command also accepts file or folder names to ignore i.e `:MPUploadAll test.py unused/lib.py` and auto ignores the following files
+This command also accepts file or folder names to ignore i.e `:MPUploadAll test.py unused` and auto ignores the following files.
+Currently, you can not ignore files that are not in the root directory.

 ```lua
   local ignore_list = {